benbalter/benbalter.github.com/_posts/2022-07-20-manage-like-an-engineer.md

 [^5]: Encourage collaboration among team members, both in terms of setting team-wide goals and executing on individual initiatives.
 This helps everyone "connect the dots" and understand how their work fits into the bigger picture (and to shape it along the way).

 [^6]: For example, transparent and inclusive decision making comes more naturally in a  tools built for collaboration like GitHub than it does in a tool built for conveying information like Slack or email.
 That's not to say it can't be done, but the tools vision of how work should occur and yours may differ, making things more difficult on both you and you team.
 When in doubt, start from first principles and ask yourself, "what is the best tool for the job?"

+[^7]: Yes, there are different flavors and tools (agile, scrum, JIRA tickets, etc.), but at a high level, most teams have some sort of ongoing list of outstanding TODOs, along with a standard mechanism to review proposed changes.